Jekyll Island: The Jekyll Island Club

 Du Bignon purchased the rest of the island from his siblings, with the help of his brother-in-law Newton Finney and an investor.
 Their plan to market the island as a winter retreat for the wealthy came to fruition on February 17, 1886.
 They decided to construct a clubhouse which was completed in January 1888.
 Fifty-three members purchased shares for $600 each; a limit of 100 members was imposed to preserve the club's exclusivity.

 From 1888 to 1942 the club opened every January for the winter season, except a few years when there were yellow fever outbreaks.
 It accommodated some of the world's wealthiest people.
 Members and their families enjoyed activities such as biking, hunting, horseback riding, and tennis, and frequented the north beaches.
 Some of the wealthiest members built their own "cottages", mansion-sized residences that are mostly still standing in the 21st century.
 Even the wealthy endured financial losses during the Great Depression, and the club had financial difficulties.
-When the United States entered World War II, it ordered the island evacuated for security purposes, ending the era of the Jekyll Island Club.
-After the war in 1947, the State of Georgia bought the island.
+World War II was the final blow to the life of the Jekyll Island Club.
+The club opened as usual for the 1942 season.
+However, by the beginning of March, it was announced there would be an early close to the season due to the club's financial situation and the strain the war had on the labor situation.
+U.S. Army troops bivouacked on Jekyll Island, manning observation watchtowers to spot German U-boats and using the club grounds for communications and a dining mess.